- Aujourd'hui2016Mai 2005

 - John F Kennedy, Dublin

 John F KennedyPhilosphy

 Inscrivez-vous pour consulter le profil complet de Kevin HaydenS'INSCRIRE

 Ses centres d'intérêt

 When I discovered photography at the age of seventeen it opened up a world from which I often felt detached, not a part of.
 Photography gave me a voice... a means with which to express my unspoken point of view.
-It has taken some time to overcome the sense of vulnerability when first showing my work.
-It's very personal.
 My photographs are about me, they express who I am, how I feel, and how I see the world.
 My point of view.